 How can we stop Violence Against Women?

 Violence against women is a controlling behaviour that some men use to get power over women, mostly it’s physical violence but it can also be emotional and sexual abuse too.
 Abused women live in fear, isolation and unfortunately in denial that it’s taking place.
 Hoping that the husband she loves will change.
 Muslim scholars long ago established that the objectives of Islamic law are to protect life, mind, religion, property and family.
 These are fundamental human rights, God-given, they are absolute.
 Allah, says: “The evildoers will have no one to help them” (Al-Hajj: 71).

 Jabir bin ‘Abdullah reported: The Messenger (peace be upon him) said, “Beware of injustice, for it will be darkness on the Day of Judgment; and beware of greed because it destroyed those who were before you, it led them to shed blood and treat others unlawfully.”

-Every life is precious, the murder of Sarah Everard demands that we all take action, by embracing equality, overcoming hatred and prejudice and show respect to women who are either our beloved mothers, sisters, darling wives or loving daughters.
+Every life is precious; the murder of countless innocent women like Sarah Everard or Sabina Nessa demands that we all take action now- by embracing equality, overcoming hatred and showing respect to ALL women whether they be our beloved mothers, sisters, darling wives or loving daughters.

 Source and Quotes by- Dr. Musharraf Hussain.